wludh/womenandtech/coding101/coding101.md

 In order to use string methods, we need to understand a little bit about what a method is, and how it's different from a function.

 So far, we've used several Python methods and several functions.
 Functions and methods are both bundles of code that we can use.
 Some are built in, and some are user-defined (more on that part later).
 For our purposes, functions and methods are pretty similar, but there are some differencs that affect the way we use them.
-Functions are indendent, while methods are associated with objects (usually variables). `print()` and `input()` are functions--you can call them using their names and you don't need to associate them with any other objects. `type()` is a method: it requires an object to run--a variable whose type you want to determine.
+Functions are indendent, while methods are associated with objects (usually variables). `print()` and `input()` are functions--you can call them using their names and you don't need to associate them with any other objects. `type()` is a method: it requires an object to run, in this case, a variable whose type you want to determine.

 When you use `type()`, you pass a variable into the parentheses.
 Other methods are structured using *dot notation*.
 To use these methods, you append the object the method will operate on before the method using a dot.
 For instance, the `lower()` method converts a string to lowercase.